GreyCorbel/AadAuthenticationFactory/Readme.md

 |Get-AadDefaultClientId|Returns default client id used by module when client id not specified in New-AadAuthenticationFactory command|
 |Get-AadAccount|Returns specified account or all accounts cached in specified instance of factory|

-Module is usable two ways:
+Module is usable in two ways:
 - as standalone module to provide Azure tokens ad-hoc or in scripts
 - by other modules to provide instant Azure authentication services without the need to implement them - just make dependency on AadAuthenticationFactory module in other module and use it to get tokens for resources as you need.
 This is demonstrated by [CosmosLite module](https://github.com/jformacek/CosmosLite) and [ExoHelper module](https://github.com/greycorbel/ExoHelper)